 If you are you looking for a counsellor/therapist who can offer genuine warmth and a welcoming space, combined with many years of professional experience, then I may be right for you.
 I offer short or long term counselling, psychotherapy and supervision tailored to your individual needs.
 I came to a career in counselling and therapy after working for many years as a nurse and senior lecturer in nursing.
 My route into the profession began in 2003 with a post graduate certificate in transpersonal psychology.
 An interest in the person-centred/humanistic approach to therapy led to my discovery of Psychosynthesis.

 Over the years I have worked successfully with men and women and those who identify as non-binary and gender fluid.
 I work with people of all ages with a wide range of presenting problems.
 See list below.

 Training, qualifications & experience

 I am a BACP accredited Psychosynthesis counsellor/psychotherapist and

 Post-graduate diploma in Psychosynthesis Psychotherapy (University of East London)

-Post graduate certificate in transpersonal psychology and a post-graduate certificate in Counselling Supervision (University College Plymouth St Mark and St John).
+Post graduate certificate in Transpersonal Psychology and a post-graduate certificate in Counselling Supervision (University College Plymouth St Mark and St John).
 I also have a Diploma in Individual and Group Supervision from Cascade Associates.